Table of Contents

 The Valor BD-11 Smith machine, for example, is not counter weighted, leaving you the full weight of the bar to work with.
 Valor has a counter-balance they sell separately, but reports are that it’s badly designed and makes noise.

 What if we want to know for sure what the bar weighs?
 No problem – Here’s how you find out.

 How to Weigh a Non-Counterweighted Smith Machine Bar

-Obviously you can’t just pull the thing off.
+Obviously you can’t just pull the thing off and weigh it.

 Here’s how you determine the bar weight fairly accurately.

 - A thin rope, about 13 ft long

 - A single 25lb, 10lb, 5lb and 2.5lb plate (and 1.25lb if they have it)

 You’re basically doing as shown in this pic, counterbalancing the weight yourself to see how much it takes to balance it.